Introduction to Financial Modeling Basics

 - You are an “Analyst”, not an “Auditor”.
 So if the historical data available in the annual report published by the company does not compile then don’t panic and sit to tally the financials.
 Just take the financials as they are.

-This is how the format of income statement should appear
+This is how the format of an income statement should appear

-In order to calculate the ending balance for this financial year there are certain items that needs to be added and subtracted.
+In order to calculate the ending balance for this financial year, there are certain items that need to be added and subtracted.